Z5cc/robograsp/README.md

 python3 user_control.py
 ```

-For parameters modify the *constants.py* file.
-Setting *N_ACTIONS=7* deactivates rotational movements of the TCP and enables much faster training.
-To be able to run the *user_control.py* you have to set *VIS=True*.
+To adjust parameters, modify the *constants.py* file.
+Setting *N_ACTIONS=7* disables rotational movements of the TCP and allows for much faster training.
+To run *user_control.py*, you need to set *VIS=True*.

 ## Environment